smollweide/dash4/README.md

 ## <a name="motivation">Motivation</a>

-Okay you are right there are a lot of webdashboards available.
-So why is another one needed?
-A while ago I started with a new project which was a monorepository using lerna.
-I like the monorepository approach but there are also cons.
-For example the start command.
-You can do it by running `lerna run start --parallel` but this is quite a mess.
-That's why I started to search for a solution which allowes you to start multiple terminal instances with a single command.
-I found nothing helpful (Ping me if you know something).
-What I found was [webdash](https://github.com/jadjoubran/webdash) which is close to what I'm looking for (not close enough).
-The second one, most of you may aready know, is [hyper](https://github.com/zeit/hyper).
-Hyper is using web technologies with electron.
-Which means it's easy to run hyper in the browser.
-Some hours later a prototype was born and the idea of combining webdash with hyper.

-Long story short Dash4 is build for providing you a terminal (explicit commands) in the dashboard and support for monorepositories.

-From technical point of view, Dash4 uses [react](https://reactjs.org/), [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), [node-pty](https://github.com/Microsoft/node-pty) and [Xterm](https://github.com/xtermjs/xterm.js).
-It's build plugin based, easy to configure and flexible.
+You are right there are a lot of web dashboards out there.
+So why is another one needed now?
+When a new larger project starts, it's usually a mono repository nowadays.
+Which is great, but has the disadvantage that each package has its own scripts, which makes the project slightly confusing.
+Dash4 claims to solve this problem because it was designed for mono repositories from the scratch.
+Another important aspect is extensibility.
+Dash4 is implemented with and for plugins.
+Almost everything is a plugin which is why it allows you to add any feature you desire.
+Dash4 was heavily inspired by [webdash](https://github.com/jadjoubran/webdash) and [hyper](https://github.com/zeit/hyper).
+From technical point of view, the most important technologies which are used in Dash4 are [react](https://reactjs.org/), [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), [node-pty](https://github.com/Microsoft/node-pty) and [Xterm](https://github.com/xtermjs/xterm.js).

 ## <a name="contributing">Contributing</a>